Respiratory system of Humans

 What are the important respiratory system parts in humans?

 The important human respiratory system parts include- Nose, larynx, pharynx, trachea, bronchi and lungs.

 What is the respiratory tract made up of?

-The respiratory tract is made up of nostril, nasal chamber, larynx, pharynx, epiglottis, trachea, bronchioles, bronchi, alveoli, and lungs.
+The respiratory tract is made up of nostrils, nasal chamber, larynx, pharynx, epiglottis, trachea, bronchioles, bronchi, alveoli, and lungs.

 What are the main functions of the respiratory system?